 Can teething cause a fever?

-Although many parents are convinced their baby has had a fever as a result of teething, scientific studies suggest otherwise.
-An analysis of ten different studies found that although teething can cause a slight rise in body temperature for a couple of days, it's usually not high enough to be considered a fever (38° C or 100.4° F).
+An analysis of 10 studies found that although teething can cause a slight rise in body temperature for a couple of days, it's usually not high enough to be considered a fever (38° C or 100.4° F).

 In fact, the misconception that teething causes a fever could lead parents to overlook a more serious medical problem that might require other treatment.
 If your child does have a fever, follow this advice from the NHS about whether to seek medical care.